Murderlon/the-things-network/docs/product-biography.md

 #### Sub-challenges

-1. What is interactivity?
+1. What is storytelling?
-2. What is storytelling?
+2. What data is important?
 3. How do you validate the target audience's needs and priorities?
 4. How do you assure users of the creditability and impact of the network?
 5. How do you integrate the clarification of LoRaWAN into the product?
-6. How do you make a user eager to participate?
+6. How do you design to convice and make people eager to participate?

 ---